nataliepopescu/verifopt/RELWORK.md

 - Yaxpeax: trusted disassembler

 [KWASM](https://odr.chalmers.se/server/api/core/bitstreams/a06be182-a12e-46ce-94d3-cff7a5dc42ba/content)
+- Hjort's master's thesis
-- mechanization of Wasm in the K framework -> formal verifiaction
+- KWASM = mechanization of Wasm in the K framework -> formal verifiaction
     - K framework seems to be a language-agnostic tool for enabling formal verification
     - [wasm-semantics](https://github.com/runtimeverification/wasm-semantics)
 - project goal == verify Wasm smart contracts
     - what about the approach is specific to smart contracts, if anything?
+        - perhaps the types of properties?
+        - embedding in Ethereum?

 - K: a language compiler (generates tools for a lang given its spec)
     - auto-gen default lang things (classes, tab-completion, etc)